-Developed in the 1950’s by Purdue University in Indiana, this tomato has been bred for higher pro beta-carotene content or vitamin A.
+Developed in the 1950’s by Purdue University in Indiana, this tomato was bred for higher beta-carotene (or pro-vitamin A) content.

 “The development and release of a new tomato variety which produces fruit containing approximately ten times the provitamin A content of common red tomatoes is announced.
 The beta-carotene values for caro-red are within the lower ranges reported for carrots.
 Present consumer usage of a variety such as caro-red will most likely be confined to use as a garden type where additional variety and flavor are desired.”

 Nice uniform round large orange fruit.
 We use this primarily as a breeding tomato in our projects.
 Indeterminate.